 This violent pressing in is not an encouragement to armed insurrection.
 It is more like Jesus praying with such great exertion that he perspired blood in the Garden of Gethsemane.
 Or Whitefield shouting out the Gospel message of turning away from Hell by accepting the work of the Cross.
-The word Koinia Greek word translated in the King James Bible as “violence” means pressing in with great force or desperate exertion.
+The Koinia Greek word translated in the King James Bible as “violence” means pressing in with great force or desperate exertion.
 God’s Spirit exhorts men & women to press in forcefully!
 He wants us to make a highway so our neighbors and children and future generations of our children’s children can press in without being confused or hindered about the pathway to Righteousness.

 This is how we, as Believers, can make straight the path in our present wilderness.
 Proclaim Righteousness, lift up the name of Jesus Christ as our covering of Righteousness.
 And pray for good government.

 Intercede for magistrates to keep their oaths, uphold the Constitution and pray fervently for lawmakers to make laws that clearly follow the ancient pathways enunciated by Holy Scripture and mapped out in the Constitution.
 God has provided moral precepts, that cannot save us from Hell, but express attributes of His Eternal Order & Justice.

 By fashioning the laws of the land on such Scriptural precepts, we see why protecting life & human dignity should be a priority for lawmakers & law enforcement.
 The reason certain rights are unalienable is because all men & women are imprinted with the image of God that He stamps on each individual even before we were conceived.
 By enshrining such concepts in our institutions, including governmental policies, we make the path straight for those who come after us.